Celebrating our Differences

-For underrepresented minority undergraduates (in and outside Duke University) interested in pursuing a PhD program in the biological sciences, our SROP provides a summer of mentored research along with a unique social experience.
-Research comes first, but also included during the 10-week program are game nights, dinners out, shopping excursions, a night at the Durham Bulls, and a tour of the world-renown Duke Lemur center.
+For underrepresented minority undergraduates (in and outside Duke University) interested in pursuing a biological sciences PhD program, Duke SROP provides a summer of mentored research along with a unique social experience.
+Research comes first, but also included during the 10-week program are game nights, dinners out, shopping excursions, a night at the Durham Bulls, and a tour of the world-renowned Duke Lemur center.
 SROP students are often matched with current research that’s happening in the Biochemistry department.
 Over the years, we’ve been happy to welcome many SROP alumni into our graduate program.
 All underrepresented minorities are encouraged to apply.

 The Office for Institutional Equity upholds the university’s equal opportunity and affirmative action, provides diversity and inclusion services, and is where students can lodge complaints and concerns.